 - Null (for the null constant)

-There are different kinds of data types depending on conditions.
-The five different data types in API:
+There are different data types depending on the circumstances.
+Here are the five in API:

 - Varies by type